University campus in Colorado

 Salary Outlook

-The Denver-Boulder metro area has emerged as a significant AI and technology hub.
+The Denver-Boulder metro area is a significant AI and technology hub.

 Recent analysis shows that while the Bay Area dominates with 13% of AI-related job postings nationally, emerging metro areas like Denver are experiencing growth in generative AI and data systems roles (Brookings AI Economy Report).
 This trend creates demand for professionals who can design, implement, and manage the databases that power AI applications.